jina-ai/jina/README.md

 ```

-That's it.
 That is the essense behind `jina hello-world`.
 It is just a taste of what Jina can do.
-We’re really excited to see what you do with it!
-You can easily create a Jina project from templates with one terminal command.
-This creates a Python entrypoint, YAML configs and a Dockerfile.
-You can start from there.
+We’re really excited to see what you do with Jina!
+You can easily create a Jina project from templates with one terminal command:

 ```bash
 pip install jina[hub] && jina hub new --type app
 ```

+This creates a Python entrypoint, YAML configs and a Dockerfile.
+You can start from there.

 ## Tutorials